-There is also the possibility that the inertia switch has tripped, see Chapter 6.
+It is possible that the fuel system inertia switch may have tripped, see Section 6 for the resetting procedure.

-If the engine persistently fails to start and flooding is suspected, depress the accelerator pedal fully, hold it in this position and turn the key to position'Ill' for six seconds.
+If the engine persistently fails to start and flooding is suspected, depress the accelerator pedal fully, hold it in this position and turn the key to position 'Ill' for six seconds.
 Release the key, remove your foot from the accelerator pedal and then attempt to restart the engine.